 This semester based subject will provide students with an introduction to VCE Food Studies.
-Students will investigate topics such as food origins including food around the world and food in Australia, the science of food, food choice and health and wellbeing.
-Practical sessions will provide students with the opportunity to extend their practical skills and develop their understanding of the theory covered in Year 10 Food Technology.
+Students will investigate topics such as food origins, including food around the world, nutrition, healthy eating and the science of food.
+Students will undertake a range of practical sessions that will include cooking, practical and sensory analysis.
+This subject is strongly recommended for those interested in undertaking Food Studies at VCE level.